 Our bodies naturally produce Melatonin.
 In Autistic children the amount of Melatonin produced is not enough.
 They have problems falling asleep at night.
 Night after night of too little sleep can really take a toll on an Autistic child.
 They can have more unwanted behaviors.
 If a child is not sleeping, most of the time the parent is not sleeping either.
 This can make for a terribly grouchy child and parent.
 Starting out the day tired can ruin the entire day.
 The child will not want to cooperate with you or anyone else.
 This can make therapy or doctors appointments very unpleasant.

-If your Autistic child is having problem sleeping Melatonin might be the answer.
-Your child needs a good nights rest.
+If your Autistic child is having a problem sleeping Melatonin might be the answer.
+Your child needs a good night’s rest.
 If they are on any medications to help them sleep consult the doctor before trying Melatonin.
-Melatonin should only be given to the child once a day before bed time.
+Melatonin should only be given to the child once a day before bedtime.
 If given in the middle of the night it could interrupt the child’s internal clock.
-This could cause more problems than the lack of sleep.
+This could cause more problems than a lack of sleep.

-If your doctor suggest a sleeping medication be used for your Autistic child consider using Melatonin.
+If your doctor suggests a sleeping medication be used for your Autistic child consider using Melatonin.
 It does not have any side effects.
 The child will not become dependant on the Melatonin to help them sleep.
-It is all natural, and our bodies produce the Melatonin.
+It is all-natural, and our bodies produce the Melatonin.
 Some times our bodies just do not produce enough.
 The Melatonin supplement adds the extra amount needed to fall asleep, and stay asleep for a good nights rest.